alexhwilliams/blog.teddyhyde.com/faq.md

 ---
 layout: page
 category:
 tagline:
 tags : []
 published: false
 ---

-# A new page

- Write your page here, using Markdown.
+# Frequently Asked Questions

+*Can I edit files other than markdown with Teddy Hyde?*

+Yes!
+Teddy Hyde will allow you to open, edit and save any file.
+Even images.
+But, you probably don't want to do that.